bgamari/ghc-users-guide/content/all-flags.gen.rst

     show which group an emitted warning belongs to.

 ``-fdefer-type-errors``
     Turn type errors into warnings, :ref:`deferring the error until runtime <defer-type-errors>`.
-Implies :ghc-flag:`-fdefer-typed-holes`.
+Implies :ghc-flag:`-fdefer-typed-holes` and :ghc-flag:`-fdefer-out-of-scope-variables`.
 See also :ghc-flag:`-Wdeferred-type-errors`

 ``-fdefer-typed-holes``
     Convert :ref:`typed hole <typed-holes>` errors into warnings, :ref:`deferring the error until runtime <defer-type-errors>`.
 Implied by :ghc-flag:`-fdefer-type-errors`.
 See also :ghc-flag:`-Wtyped-holes`.

+``-fdefer-out-of-scope-variables``
+    Convert variable out of scope variables errors into warnings.
+Implied by :ghc-flag:`-fdefer-type-errors`.
+See also :ghc-flag:`-Wdeferred-out-of-scope-variables`.

 ``-fhelpful-errors``
     Make suggestions for mis-spelled names.